 Many people like to work with 16-inch port depths.
 However, this is not always possible because some box dimensions will simply not allow it because the box may simply be too small.

 In this case, you have the choice of bending the port along the back wall to get the full 16″ port length.
 To calculate where to make the bend, you need to subtract the port width from the inside box depth.
 For example, if our box depth is 13″ and our port width is 4.75″ then we calculate as follows:

 Bend position = box depth – port with = 13″ – 4.75″ = 8.25″

 In this case, you would bend the port at 8.25″

 Once you bend the port, you need to continue it parallel to the back wall for an additional 16″ – 8.25″ = 7.75″.
 You will then have a 16″ deep L-shaped port.

 Can You Replace One Large Port With Two Smaller Ports?

 Yes, you can replace one large port with 2 small ports, but they must be of the same depth and the area must be the same.
-For example, consider a power of a 4″ diameter port has an area of approx 12 sq in.
-This means if you are using two 2″ dia ports with the same length of a 4″ diameter port will work Ok.
+For example, consider a power of a 4″ diameter port that has an area of approx 12 sq in.
+This means if you are using two 2″ diameter ports with the same length a 4″ diameter port will work Ok.